AnthonySMaida/convLSTM-autoencoder/README.md

 # convLSTM-autoencoder
-Prototype for a convolutional LSTM autoencoder.
+Prototype for a convolutional LSTM autoencoder, inspired by Lotter, Krieman, Cox (ICLR 2017) "Deep predictive coding networks for video prediction and unsupervised learning."
 Release notes:
 - Can read a jpeg image and resize it for input to the network.
 - Have modified code to make sure tensor dimensions in the model match.
 Have checked using print statements.